 \section{Conclusion}

-We introduce a Wannier-function-based scheme to extract DFT+$U$+$V$ parameters from a hybrid-functional reference by matching the one-electron Hamiltonians in a common localized basis.
+We introduce a Wannier-function-based scheme to extract DFT+$U$+$V$ parameters from a hybrid-functional reference by matching one-electron Hamiltonians in consistently constructed localized representations.
 The on-site and inter-site interaction parameters are obtained by minimizing the difference between the hybrid-functional Hamiltonian and a DFT Hamiltonian supplemented with $U$ and $V$ corrections within a selected Wannier subspace.
 The resulting parameters are effective quantities that depend on the chosen Wannier representation rather than unique, universally transferable interaction strengths.

-An important practical benefit is that the approach provides both a well-defined localized basis and a consistent set of extended Hubbard parameters for that basis.
-Because the mapping is performed on the full Hamiltonian matrix, it preserves not only band gaps but also the off-diagonal elements that encode orbital hybridization and inter-site coupling, which are essential for subsequent structural or many-body calculations.
+An important practical benefit is that the approach provides an explicitly defined localized representation and a consistent set of extended Hubbard parameters for that representation.
+Because the mapping is performed on the Hamiltonian matrix, it constrains both diagonal level shifts and off-diagonal elements associated with orbital hybridization and inter-site coupling.

 We tested the method on three representative oxides—MgO, NiO, and V$_2$O$_5$.
 In all three cases, the mapped parameters lead to DFT+$U$+$V$ electronic structures that are much closer to the hybrid-functional results than standard semilocal DFT.
 In MgO, the correction mainly shifts the O-$2p$ states relative to Mg-derived states, resulting in a band gap close to that of HSE06.
 In NiO, treating both Ni-$3d$ and O-$2p$ states within the correlated subspace reproduces the charge-transfer gap and the magnetic moment of the hybrid-functional reference.
-In V$_2$O$_5$, where the states are strongly hybridized despite the formal $d^0$ configuration, the mapping reduces the on-site $U$ values but increases inter-site $V$ terms, leading to improved agreement with the hybrid-functional density of states than parameters obtained from linear response.
+In V$_2$O$_5$, where the states are strongly hybridized despite the formal $d^0$ configuration, the mapping reduces the on-site $U$ values but increases inter-site $V$ terms, leading to better agreement with the hybrid-functional density of states than is obtained using the linear-response parameters.